Folarin Balogun: Senior career

 On May 16, 2023, FIFA approved Balogun's application for a switch to represent the United States national team.
 He had been recruited by the United States through several meetings, which included watching the Orlando Magic and New York Knicks play in Florida.
+Although the meetings were initially kept secret, Balogun inadvertently fueled widespread speculation about his international future after posting an Instagram photo of a training pitch without disclosing its location, which U.S. supporters identified the logo of an Orlando bar in the background that was near the national team's training base.
+His Instagram posts were subsequently flooded with comments with U.S. flags and bald eagle emojis from American fans.

-Balogun received his first call up to the United States senior squad on June 1, featuring in the squad for the 2023 CONCACAF Nations League Finals.
-On June 18, Balogun scored his first goal for the United States in their Nations League final victory over Canada.
+Balogun received his first call up to the United States senior squad on June 1, 2023, featuring in the squad for the 2023 CONCACAF Nations League Finals.
+On June 18, Balogun scored his first goal for the United States in their Nations League final victory over Canada, winning his first career trophy.

 Balogun was selected to the USMNT's roster at the 2024 Copa America.
-In the first match, Balogun scored the United States' second goal in a 2–0 win against Bolivia, and in the second, he scored the opener in the 2-1 defeat at the hands of Panama when the U.S. was down to 10 players after a red card given to Timothy Weah in the 18th minute.
-Despite the loss, Balogun was awarded the Man of the Match award.
+In the first match, Balogun scored the United States' second goal in a 2–0 win against Bolivia, and in the second, he scored the opener in the 2–1 defeat at the hands of Panama when the U.S. was down to 10 players after a red card given to Timothy Weah in the 18th minute.
+Despite the loss, Balogun won the Man of the Match award.
 Following the game, Balogun, along with teammates Weah, Chris Richards and Weston McKennie, suffered racial abuse from online trolls.
 Balogun's club Monaco, as well as CONCACAF, CONMEBOL and the U.S. Soccer Federation condemned the actions and fully supported the players.
-The US was eliminated after losing to Uruguay 1-0 in Kansas City.